numen31337/copy_with_extension/copy_with_extension_gen/README.md

           skip_fields: true    # Default is false.
 Prevent generation of individual field methods, e.g. `instance.copyWith.id("123")`.
 ```

-## How this library is better than `freezed`?
+## How is this library better than `freezed`?

-It isn't.
-This library is a non-intrusive alternative for those who only need the `copyWith` functionality and do not want to maintain the codebase in the way implied by the framework.
-This library only requires from your side the annotation of your class with `CopyWith()` and an indication of the `.part` file, everything else is up to you. [`freezed`](https://pub.dev/packages/freezed), on the other hand, offers many more code generation features but requires your models to be written in a framework-specific manner.
+This package is a lightweight alternative for those who only need the `copyWith` functionality and prefer to keep their classes framework agnostic.
+You simply annotate your class with `CopyWith()` and specify the `.part` file. [`freezed`](https://pub.dev/packages/freezed) provides many additional features but requires you to structure your models in a framework‑specific way.